Introduction

 Professional Update

-Engagement in the Professional Update (PU) process is a requirement for registration with GTC Scotland and is key to maintaining teacher professionalism.
+Professional Update (PU) is a requirement for registration with GTC Scotland and is key to maintaining teacher professionalism.
 You are required to confirm your PU every 5 years.

 Professional Review and Development (PRD) is an integral aspect of PU, and provides you with ongoing opportunities to reflect on your practice and personal learning through professional learning dialogue supported by an annual review meeting.